mozilla/bigquery-backfill/backfill/2022-10-26-contextual-services-event-aggregates/README.md

 This query can only be executed by Data SRE since users do not have write permissions on confidential data sets.
 Open a ticket [here](https://mozilla-hub.atlassian.net/jira/software/c/projects/DSRE/issues/) and provide the query inside the ticket description that SRE is supposed to run.

+It is recommended to open a ticket in [Bugzilla](https://bugzilla.mozilla.org/buglist.cgi?product=Data%20Platform%20and%20Tools&component=General&resolution=---&list_id=16270083) for this step and have someone else review the query.

 ## 3. Data validation

 Check that all of the missing data is available in `moz-fx-data-shared-prod.contextual_services_derived.event_aggregates_v1`